jakshin/nicer-nano-206/README.md

 # Nicer-than-default settings for GNU nano v2.0.6 on macOS

 Apple ships a very old version of GNU nano on macOS, with very minimal configuration.
 It could easily be a bit nicer -- this repo tries to do that, in a way that makes installation a snap.

-It's certainly possible to install the newest version of nano using [Homebrew](https://brew.sh), configure it, and then install online [syntax](https://github.com/scopatz/nanorc) [definitions](https://github.com/richrad/nanorc-mac), but sometimes that process feels heavyweight, especially if Homebrew isn't already installed, and/or if you only use nano occasionally anyway; as a lightweight alternative, **it's a one-liner in Terminal to install this repo's settings**.
+In fact, it can be installed with a **single line of shell script**.

+And what do you get for the low, low price of copy-pasting a single line into your terminal?
+How about these fine features:

+* Humane default settings for nano
+* Cohesive syntax highighting in some common file types (based very loosely on the [Nord theme](https://www.nordtheme.com), and translated to the 16-color palette nano v2.0.6 supports)
+* Bash and zsh completions for nano's options (with a handy description of each option, in zsh)

+But wait, there's more!

-You get some sensible default nano settings; cohesive syntax highighting in some common file types (based very loosely on the [Nord theme](https://www.nordtheme.com), and translated to the 16-color palette nano v2.0.6 supports); and an optional wrapper script for nano that can adjust its indentation settings on the fly, using either [EditorConfig](https://editorconfig.org) settings (if you have an `editorconfig` CLI installed), or by checking to see whether files being opened in nano are already indented with tabs or spaces.
+* And an optional wrapper script for nano that adjust its indentation settings on the fly, using either [EditorConfig](https://editorconfig.org) settings (if you have an `editorconfig` CLI installed), or by checking to see whether files being opened in nano are already indented with tabs or spaces -- now it can be as unlikely to mis-indent a file in nano as in any other editor

+_You're gonna have an exciting life now!_

 ## Installing and uninstalling